Table of Contents

 Kite-surfing is the most popular activity in Puttalam lagoon is one of the best places for kite-surfing on the island due to the wind and other optimal conditions for kite-surfing.
 Still, Kalpitiya is not explored to its full potential, the beaches are still empty and only a few tourists are coming here.
 However, many new luxury hotels have been set up here some more yet to start their operation.
 The tranquil waters around Kalpitiya also suitable for water skiing and windsurfing.

 The sea off North-west coast of Sri Lanka is resided by a large number of dolphins.
 Many tour operators provide dolphin and whales watching trips from Kalpitiya.
 The best time to hit the Kalpitiya beach is from November to April during the north-east monsoons.
 During this period the sea off Kalpitiya is very suitable for saltwater activities such as swimming, snorkelling, diving due to the calm and quiet waters sans mighty, forceful waves.

 The palms fringed stunning coastal belt of Sri Lanka is heaven for the water sports enthusiast and many places with thrilling adventures awaits you.
 This list of places for water sports keep growing and we add new destinations to this blog post as we discover new places.
-If you wish to explore any of the above-mentioned places and actively engaged in water sport you can ask Seerendipity tours to organize you one or multi-day tours to various destination around the island at an affordable price.
+If you wish to explore any of the above-mentioned places and actively engaged in water sport you can ask Seerendipity tours to organize your one-day outing or multi-day Srilanka tours to various destination around the island at an affordable price.